nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Irina regenerated the differential abundance analysis volcano plot
   <img src="../pictures/vol_plot_data_source_2.png" height="350" width="600">
+  S2.
+DESEQ : Volcano plot of differentially abundant microbial species at HI-SEAS relative to ISS.
+Data was filtered for adjusted p-value < 0.01.
+Microbial species present by a factor of 2 or higher are indicated in orange.

 * Wenny regenerated the ISA table

+#### Discussion

+Core Microbiome between ISS and HISEAS locations appears to be contradictory to DESeq2, initially.
+Different team members regenerated Core Microbiome and DESeq2 to confirm the results.
+The regenerated plots confirmed the initial graphs were correct.
+Discuss with the Professor for further steps.

+#### Conclusion

+ISS and HISEAS locations shares no ASV.

+Core microbiome and DESeq2 results until results are regenerated and reevaluated.

+* Wenny started reformatting the lab notebook

 ## W10-TM Week 10 Team Meeting
 ### November 9